dom-king/brewdog-beer-finder/README.md

 Updated the registration to take access tokens for sanctum against the user and store them in the database

-Create the model and migration for the beers - ideally we want to split beers up and take what we need with relationships php artisan make:model Beers -m etc.
+Create the model and migration for the beers - ideally we want to split beers up and take what we need with relationships (ingredients, food pairing, volume etc) php artisan make:model Beers -m etc.

 -----